jacksonianrtaylor/movie_rec_proj/README.md

 * Although increasing the number of tests in the Bayesian Optimization process helped reduce the overestimation of the hyperparameters, there was still slight evidence of over estimation.

-* Also, more iterations of the Bayesian Optimization process helps with outputting good parameters, but it also increases the chance of over inflating them and likely required more tests per iteration to produce honest results.
+* Also, more iterations of the Bayesian Optimization process helps with outputting good parameters, but it also increases the chance of over inflating them and likely required more tests per iteration to produce more realistic results.

 * After many tests of the Bayesian Optimization process, I decided to settle on hyperparameters produced by a three hour long process on my machine with the input parameters found in the results file: [results.txt](results.txt)